opencadc/storage-inventory/minoc/README.md

 minoc.invadm.url=jdbc:postgresql://{server}/{database}
 ```
 The `invadm` account owns and manages (create, alter, drop) inventory database objects.
 The database is specified
-in the JDBC URL and the schema is specified in the minoc.proeprties (below).
+in the JDBC URL and the schema is specified in the minoc.properties (below).
 Failure to connect or initialize
 the database will show up in logs and in the VOSI-availability output.

 ### minoc.properties